lvyingde51/creativecommons-faqbot/README.md

 I am using some of the [Creative Commons FAQ content](https://creativecommons.org/faq/) for the Qna Maker Knowledgebase and using [botbuilder-cognitiveservices](https://github.com/Microsoft/BotBuilder-CognitiveServices) Node library for the integration.

+You can access the Bot's [website](https://creativecommonsfaqbot8d8.blob.core.windows.net/www/index.html) to converse with it if the website is still up and running.

 ## Questions?

 If you have any questions, please file them as issues for this repo.